Arkansas racing officials vote not to suspend Bob Baffert - WHIZ News

 Lidocaine, a widely used anesthetic in racing, is considered a Class 2 drug by the Association of Racing Commissioners International and use of it carries a penalty of a 15- to 60-day suspension and a fine of $500 to $1,000 for a first offense.

-Baffert and his attorney contended the failed tests were the result of inadvertent contamination because of a pain patch worn by his assistant Jimmy Barnes, who saddled both horses.
+Baffert and Robertson contended the failed tests were the result of inadvertent contamination because of a pain patch worn by his assistant Jimmy Barnes, who saddled both horses.
 Barnes has chronic pain after previously breaking his pelvis.

 The patch he used contained trace amounts of lidocaine.
 The drug was transferred from Barnes’ hands through the application of tongue ties on both horses, Baffert’s representatives have said.